paypal/openapilint/README.md

 ## OpenAPI supported versions

 `openapilint` supports Swagger 2.0.
-Support for OpenAPI 3.0 is coming shortly.
+Support for OpenAPI 3.0 is not planned.

 ## Comparison to other validators